What To Do When Someone Hits Your Parked Car and Leaves a Note

 - Contact the other motorist.
 They should have left a contact number.
 Give them a call so you can exchange insurance details.
 They may even offer to pay for the damage there and then.
 If the other motorist is still around and you’re able to talk to them immediately, take pictures of any damage on their car too.
 Again, you might need this evidence later.
 Be as polite as possible at this stage.
 Remember that we all make mistakes!

 - Contact your insurers.
 Regardless of whether or not you want to make a claim for the damage, you have to let your insurers know of any damage your car sustains.
 If you don’t notify your insurers, it could invalidate your policy.

 - Head to a garage.
 No matter how small the damage seems, you should still head to a garage.
 There’s a few reasons for this.
 First, even a tiny scratch can eventually get rusty, and rust can spread in cars until it becomes a major problem.
 Second, even if things seem fine on the outside, there might be more substantial damage to your car’s bodywork or systems that you just can’t see.
 It’s best to be sure.
 Finally, visible damage could cause your car to fail its MOT.
 So get it fixed as soon as you can!

-What To Do When Someone Hits Your Parked Car – If They Didn’t Leave a Note
+What To Do When Someone Hits Your Parked Car and Doesn’t Leave a Note

 It might still be possible to catch the culprit.
 So look around for any CCTV cameras that might have captured the incident.
 If you’re in a public car park or parked outside a shop or other business, there’s more likely to be CCTV footage than if you’re parked on a residential street or a rural road.